diyahir/lightning-evm-bridge-dapp/README.md

 We welcome contributions to the lightning dapp.

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to the lightning dapp.

+## Acknowledgements

+Special thanks to:

+- Scaffold-eth for the base of this project
+- Voltage for the lightning node service
+- HTLC Solidity base from https://github.com/chatch/hashed-timelock-contract-ethereum